 The purpose of the cryogenic subsystem is to cool the sensitive Front End electronics to a very low temperature (20K) to minimize self-generated noise and improve the telescope's overall sensitivity.
 The subsystem comprises a compressor, a couple of cryocoolers (one per Front End cryostat), and some interconnecting lines to circulate the pressurized helium gas.
-A pressure regulation module is connected to the helium circuit to compensate for the diurnal pressure variations that are normally produced by the changes in ambient temperature and the small helium leaks through O-rings and seals within the system.
+A pressure regulation module is connected to the helium circuit to compensate for the diurnal pressure variations typically produced by ambient temperature changes and the small helium leaks through O-rings and seals within the system.
 A vacuum pump removes the air trapped inside the Front End cryostats ahead of the cool down to eliminate any heat transfer by convection and avoid ice formation on the cold surfaces.